 What NOT to Pack

 - A stroller!
-The historical park is one big uneven archeological site with a few busy roads interspersed.
-Plus, if you want the flexibility of hopping on/off tuk-tuks a stroller may quickly become more of a burden than a bonus.
+The historical park is one big, uneven archeological site with a few busy roads interspersed.
+Plus, if you want the flexibility of hopping on and off tuk-tuks a stroller may quickly become more of a burden than a bonus.

 - Clothes that are too warm or take too long to dry.
 It’s generally pretty hot and humid in these parts, rainstorms can happen throughout the year.

 ▸ Want more?
 Don’t miss our top tips for traveling with a baby or toddler.

 Got Questions About Doing an Ayutthaya Day Trip from Bangkok?

 Let us know in the comments section below!